50 things you need to know before traveling to Spain

 Best hikes in Spain

-El Caminito del Rey, Spain
+El Caminito del Rey, Spain | What to know before going to Spain

-#18 Within Spain you can also find some great mountain destinations!
-In the north, you have the Asturias and Picos de Europa, in the South the imposing Sierra Nevada, and obviously, the Pyrenees separating Spain from France.
+#18 Within Spain, you can also find some great mountain destinations!
+In the north, you have the Asturias and Picos de Europa, in the South, the imposing Sierra Nevada, and obviously, the Pyrenees separating Spain from France.
 All of these are great Winter destinations, but they are also lots of fun in Summer.

 #19 Culturally, the Basque country is probably the most peculiar region in Spain, with a distinctly different language, costumes, and even food.
 It’s also one of our favorites, with San Sebastian being probably our favorite small (medium) town in Europe.
 It just brings together everything we want in a place.